uschatto/SE-Final-Project/README.md

 > *RuleItOut - This bot will accept rules from the user.
 For ex.
 Move all files with extension .jpeg and .png to a folder called Images,remove disallowed file types from collaborative directories.*

-> *BackUPIt - This bot will make regular automatic backups of shared files to the web services like DropBox or Google Drive and keep the data safe.*
+> *BackUPIt - Automatic backups of files shared*

+    This bot will make regular automatic backups of shared files to the web services like DropBox or Google Drive and keep the data safe.Using slack as a platform, this bot will export files from private or public channels to these web storage services.Users can chose which channels to include or exclude.Bot will also be customizable to set periods for automatic backups.